Birds of Kauai Feature image

 Appearance

 The common waxbill is named after St. Helena Waxbill.
-It is a small, slender bird with a long tail, a red bill, and a splendid red-eye ring.
-The male has bright red plumage with black wings and tail, and the female is olive green with a red belly.
+It is a small slender bird with a long tail, a red bill, and a splendid red-eye ring.
+Male bird has bright red plumage with black wings and tail and female is olive green with a red belly.

 Habitat